tsutsman/ts-dustbuster/README.en.md

 node gui.js
 ```

-Open `http://localhost:3000`, click the clean button, and watch the log output.
+Open `http://localhost:3000`.
+The refreshed UI now includes:

+- a help panel with prerequisites (permissions, configuration flags, dry-run guidance);
+- contextual hints for the clean button with a live status indicator;
+- a log explanation block and troubleshooting checklist for common failures;
+- direct links to documentation for deeper customization.

 The GUI runs locally and has no authentication, so do not expose it to public networks.

 ## Tests